Lucius Duncan Bulkley: Biography

 Bulkley was awarded the Stevens Triennial Prize from the College of Physicians and Surgeons, for his essay Thermometry in Disease and the Alvarenga prize by the College of Physicians of Philadelphia for his monograph Syphilis in the Innocent, in 1891.
 He was Chairman of Dermatology and Syphilology of the American Medical Association.
 He was President of the New York Dermatological Society and the New York Academy of Medicine.

 Bulkley edited the Archives of Dermatology (1874-1882), the only journal in English during this period devoted to dermatology.
 He founded the New York Skin and Cancer Hospital in 1883.
 He wrote on a variety of subjects including acne, eczema, relationship of diet to skin disease and cancer.

 His 1885 book Acne, Its Etiology, Pathology, And Treatment, was positively reviewed in the British Medical Journal as a useful monograph for practitioners.
 It was the first textbook on acne.
 Bulkley advocated a vegetarian diet for treatment of psoriasis and other skin diseases.

+Bulkley had three sons and three daughters.
+His daughter Elizabeth married Henry Harrington Janeway.

 He died in Englewood, New Jersey, age 84.